GTPS-Resource-Center/dex-test-v5/README.md

 Removed some shit visual stuff and dead/bad codes

 ### More Secure
-Make the explorer almost indetectable
+Make the explorer 100% indetectable

 ### View Script
 Right click option, that shows the decompiled selected local script